-University of Arkansas at Monticello is a public, state institution, so it offers a reduced tuition rate of $4,779 for in-state students who attend full-time.
-For students who are not considered Arkansas-residents, out-of-state tuition is $10,629 a year.
+University of Arkansas at Monticello is a public, state institution, which means it offers a reduced tuition rate of $5,091 for students who qualify as state residents and attend full-time.

 University of Arkansas at Monticello has the same tuition for international students as for those from out of state.

 International students are not eligible for loans or grants from the U.S. government, but may qualify for private or school-specific grants, scholarships, and other funding opportunities..

 In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at University of Arkansas at Monticello.